kubernetes/contributor-site/content/en/blog/2023/sig-network-blixt-ebpf-rust-in-kubernetes.md

 control plane (specifically) to [Golang][go] however, so that we could take advantage of the [Kubebuilder][kb] and [controller-runtime][ctrl] ecosystems.
-Additionally, we augmented our custom program loader (in eBPF, you generally write "loaders" which load your BPF byte code into the Kernel) with [bpfman][bpfman]: a project adjacent to us in the Rust + eBPF ecosystem, which [solves several security and ergonomic problems with managing BPF programs on Linux systems][bpfman].
+Additionally, we augmented our custom program loader (in eBPF, you generally write _loaders_ that load your BPF byte code into the kernel) with [bpfman][bpfman]: a project adjacent to us in the Rust + eBPF ecosystem, which helps solve several security and ergonomic problems with managing BPF programs on Linux systems.

 After the recently completed [license review process][lrev], which provided a blanket exception for the use of dual licensed eBPF in CNCF code, the project